cheesegrits/filament-google-maps/README.md

 ### Preparing Models

-To simplify working with coordinate data, we require a computed property on any model being used for map data, which converts between separate lat and lng fields on the table, and a Google Point style array of 'lat' and 'lng' keys.
+To simplify working with coordinate data, we require a computed property on any model being used for map data, which converts between separate lat and lng fields on your table, and a Google Point style array of 'lat' and 'lng' keys.

 To prepare your model, use the Artisan command: